nushankodikara/TecInpact/content/post/the-package-manager-for-windows-chocolatey.md

 ## Usage

-Always start a powershell window with administration Access.
+**Always start a powershell window with administration Access**.
 Use the code below to get the help documents

     > choco -?